-Oncopeptides AB (publ) has approximately 300 coworkers and is listed in the Mid Cap segment on Nasdaq Stockholm with the ticker ONCO.
+Oncopeptides AB (publ) is listed in the Mid Cap segment on Nasdaq Stockholm with the ticker ONCO.